WalterLouback/TCC1/Fichamentos/fichamento_6.md

 **Palavras-chave:** Conformidade de Software, AI Act, Documentação Técnica, Ferramentas de IA, ChatGPT, DoXpert, Estudo Empírico.

 ## 3. Fichamento de Citações

+"these findings underscore
+the potential of AI to combine with human analysis and alleviate the compliance burden, supporting the broader goal of fostering responsible and transparent AI development under emerging regulatory frameworks"

+"The automation of the review process through AI-based tools, particularly the DoXpert system, demonstrated significant potential.
+It outperformed other evaluated methods in identifying missing information and aligning with expert opinions on compliance, although discrepancies remained"

+"SMEs and independent AI developers must create AI software and technical documentation that meet the AI Act’s requirements"